Sisters reunited for 1st time after 73 years - NewsBreak

 Shirley Campbell and Mary Jo Goetz spent most of their lives less than two hours apart but never knew until last November.

-“I found out through a lady that connection came through with the message from 23 and me that was matched up as a first cousin,” said Goetz.Cold case: Local investigators trying to identify man killed in 1982
+“I found out through a lady that connection came through with the message from 23 and me that was matched up as a first cousin,” said Goetz.Despite devastating arson, local school bringing musical to stage

 That cousin connected Goetz to her half-sister Campbell.
 Goetz was given up for adoption by their mother at just two years old, 71 years ago, in Pittsburgh.

-Note: Editor’s Note: The story previously stated the sisters were from Ohio.
-They are from Pennsylvania.